KUSUMA957/Student/README.md

 JsonPowerDB is used to perform CURD operation

 # Benefits of using JsonPowerDB
-* Simple to use , real time database
+* Simple-to-use , real-time database
-* Simplest way to retrieve data in a JSON format.
+* easiest way to retrieve data in JSON format
-* Backends code is not required for database
+Backend code is not required for databases.
 * No need for defining schema
-* Querying the database is easy there is no need  of knowledge of SQL commands
+* Querying the database is easy; there is no need  of knowledge of SQL commands

-# TECH STACK USED
+# TECHNOLOGIES UTILIZED:
 * HTML
 * CSS
 * JAVASCRIPT
-* JsonPowerDB ( As Database)
+* JsonPowerDB (as a Database)

 # Screenshots:
 <img src="./images/changes in database after the operation.png">